 Grasslands are declining worldwide, and are one of the most endangered ecosystems on the planet.
 In Virginia, native grassland is being lost to land-use changes like development, farming and forest regeneration.
 Grassland dependent bird species are also declining rapidly as their habitat is lost.
 Restored meadows, like the one at the Overlook, offer refuge for these species in a changing landscape.

-The native meadow is the jewel of the property, and is home to songbirds, butterflies, raptors, bees, and black bears.
+The native meadow is the jewel of the property, home to songbirds, butterflies, raptors, bees and black bears.
 It was planted with 16 native wildflower species that provide forage for pollinators and habitat for grassland birds.
 PEC manages the meadow using prescribed fire and routinely performs biodiversity surveys with our partners at Virginia Working Landscapes, a program of the Smithsonian Conservation Biology Institute.